Ancho Chili: Complete Guide to Flavor, Uses & Buying Tips

 Common Uses Moles, stews, rubs, sauces

-This mildness makes it approachable even for spice newbies, but its complexity gives pros plenty to play with.
+This mildness makes it approachable for spice newbies, while its layered flavor profile offers depth for culinary experts.

-Top 5 Ways to Use Ancho Chill in Your Kitchen
+Top 5 Ways to Use Ancho Chili in Your Kitchen

-1. Make a Flavor-Packed Mole: Ancho chill is the base of many mole sauces.
-Blend it with almonds, spices, and dark chocolate for that classic rich sauce.
+1. Make a Flavor-Packed Mole: Ancho chili is the foundation of traditional mole sauces.
+Blend it with almonds, spices, and dark chocolate for that rich, complex sauce.

-2. Create Dry Rubs: Grind dried anchos into powder and mix with cumin, garlic, and smoked paprika for a killer meat rub.
+2. Create Dry Rubs: Grind dried anchos into powder and mix with cumin, garlic powder, and smoked paprika for a killer meat rub.

-3. Add Depth to Soups and Stews: Whole or chopped anchos add warmth and complexity to broths, chili, and bean pots.
+3. Add Depth to Soups and Stews: Whole or chopped anchos infuse broths, chili, and bean dishes with warmth and complexity.

-4. Infuse Oils or Vinegars: Toss a few whole anchos into oil or vinegar for subtle background heat and flavor.
+4. Infuse Oils or Vinegars: Toss whole anchos into oil or vinegar for subtle background heat and flavor that enhances dressings and marinades.

-5. Spice Up Baked Goods: Yep, really!
-Add a pinch of ground ancho to brownies or spiced cookies for a surprising kick.
+5. Spice Up Baked Goods: Add a pinch of ground ancho to brownies, chocolate cakes, or spiced cookies for a surprising sweet-heat twist.

 Ancho vs. Other Dried Chilies: A Quick Comparison Table